eldarerathis/cwac-touchlist/README.markdown

 Version
 -------
-This is version v0.3.1 of this module, meaning it is slowly gaining acceptance.
+This is version v0.4 of this module, meaning it is slowly gaining acceptance, though it still has warts due to its under-documented original code base.

 Demo
 ----